jsong0516/FoodTracker_IoT_Objective_C/activity_steam_food.md

 # Activity Streams - Food

-This document presents Object types and Verbs for Activity Streams for Food App.

 ##  Introduction
 <a name="introduction" />
-This document presents Object types and Verbs for Activity Streams for Food App.
+This document presents and defines Object types and Verbs for Activity Streams for Food App which will be developed for INFO 290: Internet of Things at University of California, Berkeley.

 ## Verbs
 <a name="verbs" />